-This tutorial demonstrates how to secure ArcGIS web services using Integrated Windows Authentication.
-This requires users and roles to be managed in a Microsoft Windows Active Directory server.
-It can be a convenient approach when you want your GIS users to take advantage of Windows domain accounts they already have on your network.
+You can configure web-tier authentication for your ArcGIS Server site using Integrated Windows Authentication.
+This requires users and roles to be managed in an Active Directory server.
+It can be a convenient approach when you want your users to take advantage of Windows domain accounts they already have on your network.

 If your ArcGIS Server site is federated with a portal, you must secure access through the portal rather than using the steps in this topic.
 See Use Integrated Windows Authentication with your portal for details.

-To use Integrated Windows Authentication, you must use ArcGIS Web Adaptor (IIS) deployed to Microsoft's IIS web server.
+To use Integrated Windows Authentication, you must use ArcGIS Web Adaptor (IIS) deployed to the Microsoft IIS web server.
 You cannot use ArcGIS Web Adaptor (Java Platform) to perform Integrated Windows Authentication.

-If your log on settings deny login rights to the machine where Active Directory is hosted, you'll encounter an error when configuring security.
+If your login settings deny login rights to the machine where Active Directory is hosted, you'll encounter an error when configuring security.
 It's not necessary to grant Log on locally group policy settings to the user.
 For more information, see Advanced considerations when using domain accounts.

-To secure ArcGIS web services using Integrated Windows Authentication, follow these steps:
+To configure Integrated Windows Authentication with your server site, follow these steps:

 - Configure ArcGIS Web Adaptor (IIS) to use Windows authentication.